teozoia/CHIP9/README.md

 # CHIP9 Emu
-_Project developped for Advanced Computer Programming exam @ Unimi_
+_Project developed for Advanced Computer Programming exam @ Unimi_

-Based on X-MAS CTF 2019 chall, CHIP9, is a 8-bit CPU with 64Kb of main memory (quite similar to Intel 8080 / Zilog Z80).
-CHIP9-Emu is an emulator for the architecture described in the chall.
+Based on X-MAS CTF 2019 challenge, CHIP9 is an 8-bit CPU with 64Kb of main memory (quite similar to Intel 8080 / Zilog Z80).
+Here I build an emulator for the architecture described in the challenge.

 ![animation](static/animation.gif)